jbclements/3x3-last-layer-simple-simple/README.md

 # 3x3-last-layer for the curious and mathematically inclined, minimizing memorization

-The fewest algs required for a 3x3 last layer, AFAIK
+The fewest algs required for a 3x3 last layer, AFAIK.
+Many thanks to Xavier Clements for reminding me of these moves.

 # Move Notation